 1. Take care of yourself so you have the energy to take care of EVERYTHING else.
-You are the Total Army Family and your HEALTH is essential to the success of the mission!
+You are the Total Force Family and your HEALTH is essential to the success of the mission!

-As a Family member, Retiree, or DA Civilian you are an essential part of the Total Army Family.
-Life as part of the Total Army Family has its triumphs and stresses.
-But the strength of the nation is the Soldier and the strength of the Soldier is the Family.
-The Total Army Family can live healthier, more balanced lives with proper sleep, activity, and nutrition.
+As a Family member, Retiree, or DA Civilian you are an essential part of the Total Force Family.
+Life as part of the Total Force Family has its triumphs and stresses.
+But the strength of the nation is the Soldier and the strength of the Service member is the Family.
+The Total Force Family can live healthier, more balanced lives with proper sleep, activity, and nutrition.
 Feel better and reduce stress by being a leader in your community—inspire yourself and others around you by reaching your P3 goals.

 2. Share your GOALS!
 Set a S.M.A.R.T. goal and start today